-This doesn’t mean that you can’t reduce the shrinkage of the bacon by taking certain steps, though.
-Cooking the bacon in the oven instead of using a skillet is wise.
+This doesn’t mean that you can’t reduce the shrinkage by taking certain steps, though.
+Cooking it in the oven instead of using a skillet is wise.

 This method is far more likely to keep the bacon from shrinking very much.
-You can also use a cooling rack turned upside down to help keep the bacon from curling up if you want to.
+You can also use a cooling rack turned upside down to help keep it from curling up if you want to.